patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 date:   2020-05-29 09:00:00 +0100
 ---

-In this tutorial we will create simple save and load functionality for our [Godot](https://godotengine.org) game.
+In this tutorial, we will create simple save and load functionality for our [Godot](https://godotengine.org) game.

 Implementing this feature early on in the game development